OAuth-Apis/apis/README.md

 	export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512M"

-After the clone build the entire project
+After cloning, build the entire project:

     mvn clean install

-## Upgrades

-Changes between versions are listed in [CHANGES.md](CHANGES.md)

 ### Run Authorization Server

+By default, the application assumes a MySQL database to be present.
+To set it up:

+    CREATE USER 'apisrw'@'localhost' IDENTIFIED BY 'apisrw';
+    GRANT ALL PRIVILEGES ON * . * TO 'apisrw'@'localhost';
+    FLUSH PRIVILEGES;

-Go the authorization-server-war and start the application
+Then, you're ready to start the application

-    cd apis-authorization-server-war
+    cd apis-authorization-server-boot
-    mvn jetty:run
+    mvn spring-boot:run

 The authorization-server-war application is capable of authenticating Resource Owners (e.g. users) and granting and validating Access Tokens (and optional Refresh Tokens) on behalf of Resource Servers that are receiving resource calls from a Client app.
 It also offers a JavaScript application to manage Resource Servers and Client application instances.